-Walmart+ is a $98 per year Amazon Prime competitor
+Walmart Plus is a $98-per-year Amazon Prime competitor

 Is it worth it?

-For now, Walmart+ lacks any sort of entertainment component; you can’t stream any free movies and shows like you can get on Amazon.
-(When asked if media might come to the service soon, Janey Whiteside, Executive Vice President and Chief Customer Officer at Walmart, said “no comment”.)
+For now, Walmart Plus lacks any sort of entertainment component; you can’t stream any free movies and shows like you can get on Amazon.
+(When asked if media might come to the service soon, Janey Whiteside, executive vice president and chief customer officer at Walmart, said “no comment.”)

-However, Walmart+ goods are sold for their shelf prices.
+However, Walmart Plus goods are sold for their shelf prices.
 That means there’s no markup or Whole Foods brand tax.
-So the math here is pretty simple: If you already use or plan to use Walmart delivery 10 times a year or more, then Walmart+ is a better deal.
+So the math here is pretty simple: If you already use or plan to use Walmart delivery 10 times a year or more, then Walmart Plus is a better deal.

-Why doesn’t Walmart+ have more features?
+Why doesn’t Walmart Plus have more features?

 For the rollout this month, Walmart says its focus is on “convenience and savings”—the two biggest priorities for shoppers in the middle of a pandemic, the company says.
 However, Whiteside promises that more perks will be forthcoming, much like Amazon Prime offered more benefits over time: Amazon’s free music streaming, video streaming, and photo upload services all hit nearly a decade after Prime’s launch in 2005—and that’s just the start of its additional benefits over free shipping.